 I continued looking and finally found some heavy-duty steel, swivel casters for just $23.76 each at a site online called, The Caster Guy.
 They had a nice vintage feel and were big, measuring 6-3/16 in height.
 The wheel alone was 5 inches wide.
 That price seemed fair and I ordered four.
 Update: One more source for casters recommended by a reader is Vintage Industrial Supply.
 Thanks, Karen!

 Side Note: I ordered the casters before building my table.
 Since I knew the casters were going to be 6-3/16 inches in height, and the table top itself would be around 3/4 inches in thickness, I had my 4 X 4 legs cut to 28 inches so the table would come out around 35 inches tall, 1 inch shorter than my deck rail when completed.
 Whew!
 The math was killing me people! 🙂

 The casters on the inspiration piece were black.
 (Scroll up two photos to see those.)
 The wheels on the casters I ordered were dark green, they didn’t have them in black…I asked.
 The green didn’t bother me but I didn’t like the shiny silver showing on the stem part of the wheel.
 I decided to spray paint it an Oil-Rubbed Bronze color.
 Once I sprayed the silver part and removed the tape, the green wheel didn’t look right, so I ended up spraying it, too.

 They came out great!
 Once dry, I attached them to the bottom of each leg using some pretty pricey, heavy-duty screws.
 I had originally planned to bevel the very bottom edge of all four legs like they appear on the inspiration piece.
-Once the wheels arrived, I realized the metal plate would go right up to the edge of the leg on two sides, preventing me from beveling those two edges.
-So, I nixed the idea of beveling the edges.
+Once the wheels arrived, I realized the metal plate would go right up to the edge of the leg on two sides, so I nixed the idea of beveling the edges.

 So are you ready to see how it turned out? 🙂